 Typically, in thriller movies, the predicament about the eventual consequence is substantially higher.
-The audience witness the story unfurl through the eyes of the central protagonist and go through the same levels of intense excitement, heightened fear and super suspense as he goes.
-Within the story there are numerous situations, often with twists and turns, to keep the audience on the edge of their seats.
-The inner conflicts between the characters intensifies the situation, thus making the viewer engrossed into it.
+The audience witnesses the story unfurls through the eyes of the central protagonist and goes through the same levels of intense excitement, heightened fear, and super suspense as he goes.
+Within the story, there are numerous situations, often with twists and turns, to keep the audience on the edge of their seats.
+The inner conflicts between the characters intensify the situation, thus making the viewer engrossed in it.
 And a cliffhanger finale is the cherry on the top.
-Hollywood has dabbled with this genre many a times, making some remarkable movies in the process.
-So we went ahead and curated the following list in order to find the top thriller movies ever and boy, was it tough!
+Hollywood has dabbled with this genre many a time, making some remarkable movies in the process.
+So we went ahead and curated the following list in order to find the top thriller movies ever, and boy, was it tough!

 20. The Shutter Island (2010)